Oliver Stone

 The director's eldest son, Sean Stone

-At the moment, the director is happily married to Sun-Jung Jung from South Korea.
+Stone is currently married to Sun-Jung Jung from South Korea.
 The couple has a daughter, Tara (born 1995), and they currently reside in Los Angeles.

 Oliver Stone with his wife and daughter